 About Beneden de rivieren

-The play is set in the father's garden in the South of Limburg.
-A month earlier, he passed away unexpectedly.
-Son Paulie has come down from the North of the country, across the great rivers, to scatter his father's ashes in his garden.
-He is about to scatter them, when his father suddenly enters the garden.
-It has to be a ghost!
-“What are you doing here?” he asks.
+The stage is the father's garden in South Limburg.
+A month ago he passed away unexpectedly.
+Son Paulie has crossed the great rivers down from the North to scatter father's ashes in his garden.
+He is about to scatter them when his father suddenly walks into the garden.
+That must be a ghost!
+“What are you doing there?”, he asks.
 “I'm scattering your ashes.”
-“So am I dead, then?” asks the father, somewhat alarmed.
-The conversation that ensues is a ruthless final confrontation – Or, perhaps, an attempt at reconciliation?
+“Am I dead then?” the father asks in alarm.
+The conversation that follows is a merciless settlement back and forth; or perhaps also an attempt at reconciliation?

-Beneden de Rivieren is a rich literary piece with gentle references to the ghost of Hamlet's father and Chekov's abandoned Cherry Orchard.
-It is also a poetic play with a great deal of tragedy – Albeit presented in a light-hearted and humorously level-headed manner.
-One would not expect to burst into laughter while confronting the unnerving transition from life to death.
-Terrifying yet magical!
+Beneden de Rivieren is a rich literary piece with playful references to the spirit of Hamlet's father and Chekov's squandered Cherry Orchard.
+It is also a poetic piece, with a lot of tragedy - which, however, is lightly presented with tongue-in-cheek humour.
+You don't expect that, those bursts of laughter on the border of life and death.
+Terrifying and magical at the same time!

-Ger Thijs: “Family strife lies at the heart of all drama.
+Ger Thijs: “Family suffering is the core of all dramas.
 Just look at Strindberg or O'Neill.
-Father, mother, children: these are fundamental relationships.
+Father, mother, children: these are primal relationships.
 I love that.
-Simple yet pure, and close to your own self.
-Two men and an urn, actors and some stuff, that's what the play is all about.”
+Simple but pure, and close to yourself.
+Two men and an urn, actors and things, that's what the stage is all about.”